 Ayushman Bharat Yojana or Ayushman Bharat – Pradhan Mantri Jan Aarogya Yojana (AB-PMJAY), is a nationwide program which is run by the Government of India to provide health care services to the common citizens so as to create a healthy, capable and content India.

 The program is run with 2 primary missions.
-Firstly, it aims to deliver primary health care services by creating a network of healthcare and wellness centres throughout the length and breadth of India.
+Firstly, it aims to deliver primary health care services by creating a network of healthcare and wellness centers throughout the length and breadth of India.
 The second aim is to provide medical insurance cover to a vast majority of the population which remained beyond the coverage of secondary and tertiary healthcare till now.

 Based on the Socio-Economic and Caste Census database and estimated 10 crore families (i.e. nearly 50 crores individuals) which amount to 40% of the populations will be covered under the Ayushman Bharat Yojana and will be provided with an annual health cover of Rs.500,000 per year.